Alberto0235/USB3.2-Hub-4Port/README.md

 | LDO PG released → RC delay begins | ≈ 4.3 ms |
 | GRSTz reaches V_IH → TUSB8044A exits reset | ≈ 16 ms |

-The RC delay accounts for the TUSB8044A's internal pull-up on GRSTz (R_int ≈ 14.5–25kΩ): with an external 100kΩ resistor and a 1µF capacitor, R_eq ≈ 12.66kΩ gives t(V_IH) ≈ 11.8ms, comfortably above the 3ms minimum, with margin against the internal pull-up's full tolerance range.
+The RC delay accounts for the TUSB8044A's internal pull-up on GRSTz (R_int ≈ 14.5–25kΩ): with an external 100kΩ resistor and a 1µF capacitor, R_eq ≈ 12.66kΩ.
+The time delay is comfortably above the 3ms minimum required after both supplies are stable.

 ---